Supreme Court of the United States

 Potential impact

 A ruling against Hawaii would make it much harder for states to create blanket "no guns by default" rules for businesses.
+Similar laws in California, Maryland, New York, and New Jersey could be at risk.
 This touches every state that issues concealed carry permits — affecting where millions of licensed carriers can lawfully carry in daily life.

 Timeline (from official SCOTUS docket)